TorchSpatiotemporal/tsl/README.md

 ### PyG compiled extension

 `torch-sparse` is optional and only needed for `torch_sparse.SparseTensor` connectivity.
-Its wheels depend on the exact PyTorch and CUDA build, so install the extension from the [PyG installation guide](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) after installing PyTorch.
-Sparse attention uses native PyTorch operators and does not require a compiled extension.
+It requires `torch-scatter` at runtime, so install both matching wheels from the [PyG installation guide](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).
+Their wheels must match the exact PyTorch and CUDA build.

 ### Conda